 We’re proud to offer eligible patients leading-edge, responsive and personalized treatment that’s close to home.

 What is CAR T-cell therapy?CAR (Chimeric Antigen Receptor) T-cell therapy is an emerging form of cancer immunotherapy that uses your body’s own immune system to recognize and destroy cancer cells with minimal damage to healthy cells.

 Is it for me?If at least two other kinds of treatments have failed, ask your provider if CAR T-cell therapy is right for you based on your type of cancer.

-How does it work?CAR T cells are created by collecting your own white blood cells (called “leukapheresis”), isolating the T cells, then modifying them by adding the CAR gene.
+How does it work?CAR T cells are created by collecting your own white blood cells (through a process called “leukapheresis”), isolating the T cells, then modifying them by adding the CAR gene.
 Your new CAR T cells are added back into your bloodstream during a one-time infusion.
 You will need three days of chemotherapy to prepare your body for the infusion.

 What happens after the infusion?Your provider will order blood tests to monitor your progress as well as any potential side effects following the infusion.

 Side effects can be significant, but are typically manageable and resolve in most patients.
 Talk with your provider.

 Side effects may include but are not limited to the following: